Please help us by disabling your ad blocker.

 This article explains the Fishbone Diagram or Ishikawa Diagram by Kaoru Ishikawa in a practical way.
-After reading you will understand the basics of this powerful problem solving tool.
+After reading you will understand the basics of this powerful problem solving tool and Cause and Effect Analysis.

 By using an Fishbone Diagram, Ishikawa diagram or cause and effect diagram, it is possible to perform an extensive cause and effect analysis and identify the root causes of problems.

-As this root cause analysis model resembles a fishbone, the Ishikawa diagram is also called the Fishbone Diagram.
+As this root cause analysis model resembles a fishbone, the Ishikawa diagram is also called the Fishbone Diagram or Cause and Effect Analysis.

 Today, the Ishikawa diagram is also used in other sectors.